RiggedVR/Rigged-Craft/README.md

 # Rigged Craft

 ## Why?
-I spent 3 days of my life learning how to make minecraft mods just so I could add capybaras & a super furnace that saves me hours...
+I spent 3 days of my life learning how to make minecraft mods just so I could add capybaras & a bunch of things that let me be lazy!

 ## Showcase